-POLICY 2.1.1 Provide land and funding for the construction of new housing affordable to very low and low income households.
+POLICY 2.1.1 Provide land and funding for the construction of new housing affordable to very low and low income house-holds.
 POLICY 2.1.2 Allow single-resident occupancy hotels (SROs) and "efficiency" units to continue to be an affordable type of dwelling option and recognize their role as an appropriate source of housing for small households.
 POLICY 2.1.3 Eliminate the provision in the existing SLI zoning which permits market rate SRO units.
 POLICY 2.1.4 Ensure areas that were zoned to ensure greater affordability, such as the SLI and RSD, are held to higher standards of affordability than traditional housing areas.
-OBJECTIVE 2.2 RETAIN AND IMPROVE EXISTING HOUSING AFFORDABLE TO PEOPLE OF ALL INCOMES The Eastern Neighborhoods' older and rent-controlled housing has been a long-standing resource for the City's lower and middle income families.
+OBJECTIVE 2.2 RETAIN AND IMPROVE EXISTING HOUSING AFFORDABLE TO PEOPLE OF ALL INCOMES The existing housing stock is the City's major source of relatively affordable housing.
+The Eastern Neighborhoods' older and rent-controlled housing has been a long-standing resource for the City's lower and middle income families.
 Priority should be given to the retention of existing units as a primary means to provide affordable housing.
 Demolition of sound existing housing should be limited, as residential demolitions and conversions can result in the loss of affordable housing.
 The General Plan discourages residential demolitions, except where they would result in replacement housing equal to or exceeding that which is to be demolished.
 The Planning Code and Commission already maintain policies that generally require conditional use authorization or discretionary review wherever demolition is proposed.
 In the Eastern Neighborhoods, policies should continue requirements for review of demolition of multi-unit buildings.
 A permit to demolish a residence cannot be issued until the replacement structure is approved.
 When approving such a demolition permit and the subsequent replacement structure, the Commission should review levels of affordability and tenure type (e.g. rental or for-sale) of the units being lost, and seek replacement projects whose units replaced meet a parallel need within the City.
 The goal of any change in existing housing stock should be to ensure that the net addition of new housing to the area offsets the loss of affordable housing by requiring the replacement of existing housing units at equivalent prices.
 The rehabilitation and maintenance of the housing stock is also a cost-effective and efficient means of insuring a safe, decent housing stock.
 A number of cities have addressed this issue through housing rehabilitation programs that restore and stabilize units already occupied by low income households.
 While the City does have programs to finance housing rehabilitation costs for low-income homeowners, it could expand this program to reach large scale multi-unit buildings.
 Throughout the project area, the City could work to acquire and renovate existing low-cost housing, to ensure its long-term affordability.
 The policies to address the objective outlined above are as follows:

 POLICY 2.2.1

-Adopt citywide demolition policies that discourage demolition of sound housing, and encourage replacement of affordable units.
+Maintain strict demolition policies that require replacement of units that are equivalent to those lost at both income level and tenure type.

 POLICY 2.2.2

 Preserve viability of existing rental units.